 There is a persisting distrust of the medical community among African American patients, which has been linked to lower colorectal cancer screening rates (24).
 Providing guidance to clinic managers on how to create a welcoming clinic environment and educating providers on effective communication techniques with African American male patients (e.g., ask-tell-ask, conveying empathy through key phrases) would begin to build trust between African American men and the medical community.

-This document was created by the South Carolina Department of Health and Environmental Control's Division of Cancer Prevention and Control and the South Carolina Cancer Alliance (Alliance), funded by Centers for Disease Control and Prevention grant award DP17-1701.
+This document was created by the South Carolina Department of Health and Environmental Control's Division of Cancer Prevention and Control, funded by Centers for Disease Control and Prevention grant award DP17-1701.